• Course Detail

 Social Workers

-Application for social work continuing education credits has been submitted.
-Please contact us at cme@challiance.org for the status of social work CE accreditation.
+This program has been approved for a total of 14.00 Social Work Continuing Education hours for re-licensure, in accordance with 258 CMR.
+NASW-MA Chapter CE Approval Program Authorization Number D92952-1.
 NY Social Workers: Cambridge Health Alliance, Division of Continuing Education in Psychiatry is recognized by the New York State Education Department's State Board for Social Work as an Approved Provider #0038 of continuing education for licensed social workers.
 This course offers 14.00 contact hours.

 Counselors